scala/docs.scala-lang/_overviews/scala-book/sbt-scalatest-bdd.md

 In the previous lesson you saw how to write Test-Driven Development (TDD) tests with [ScalaTest](http://www.scalatest.org).
 ScalaTest also supports a [Behavior-Driven Development (BDD)](https://dannorth.net/introducing-bdd/) style of testing, which we’ll demonstrate next.

->This lesson uses the same SBT project as the previous lesson, so you don’t have to go through the initial setup work again.
+>This lesson uses the same sbt project as the previous lesson, so you don’t have to go through the initial setup work again.